 - Pour the batter into the prepared cake pan.
 Smooth out the batter so it is spread evenly in the pan.
 Using a knife, make an indentation in the batter in order to make it easy for you to slip the coin in.
 Be sure that the coin does not poke out the top of the vasilopita batter.
 Smooth the top once again.

-- Bake your vasilopita for approximately 60-75 minutes.
+- Bake your vasilopita for approximately 50-65 minutes.
 You can check that it is done by inserting a clean toothpick into the center of the cake.
 If it comes out clean, with only crumbs attached to it (no wet batter), then your vasilopita is ready.
+Remember each oven is different, therefore, start checking your cake after 50 minutes to check for doneness.

 - Allow to cool in the cake pan for about 5 minutes and then remove it from the pan and allow it to cool fully on a cake rack.
 Once it is fully cooled, sprinkle the top with some icing sugar, and serve.